iifl-logo

 The Management is responsible for establishing and maintaining controls and procedures for the Company, following the review by the Audit Committee and the Board of Directors.
 Accordingly, the Management designed such controls and procedures or caused such controls and procedures to be designed under its supervision to ensure that material information relating to your Company, including its subsidiaries, is made known to the Management by others within those entities.
 It has also designed such internal control over financial reporting or designed such internal control over financial reporting under its supervision, to provide reasonable assurance regarding the reliability of the financial statements.

-(An overview of Internal Control Systems and their adequacy, is presented in the section titled Internal Control System and their Adequacy in the Directors Report.)
+(An overview of Internal Control Systems and their adequacy, is presented in the section titled Internal Control System and their Adequacy in the Directors?
+Report.)

 F. Discussion on Financial Performance with respect to Operational Performance

-The key features of your Companys financial performance for the year ended March 31, 2024 are presented in the accompanying financial statements, which have been prepared in accordance with the Indian Accounting Standards (referred to as IndAS) as prescribed under Section 133 of the Companies Act, 2013 (the "Act") read with the Companies (Indian Accounting Standards) Rules, 2015 and other relevant provisions of the Act.
-The Companys Management accepts responsibility for the integrity and objectivity of these financial statements.
+The key features of your Company?s financial performance for the year ended March 31, 2025 are presented in the accompanying financial statements, which have been prepared in accordance with the Indian Accounting Standards (referred to as IndAS) as prescribed under Section 133 of the Companies Act, 2013 (the "Act") read with the Companies (Indian Accounting Standards) Rules, 2015 and other relevant provisions of the Act.
+The Company?s Management accepts responsibility for the integrity and objectivity of these financial statements.
+The financial information discussed in this section is derived from the consolidated financial results of the Company.

 I. Results of operation